 It doesn’t matter if I wrote the code, or somebody who doesn’t work here anymore did.
 Legacy code can always do with improvement.

-One of our main goals in writing tests is to improve code.
-But improving code safely without effort is a bonus.
+One of our goals in writing unit tests is to improve code.
+But improving code safely almost without effort is a bonus.
 Risk is key here.
-If the IDE can do the renaming safely, we are more likely to do it.
-If, on the other hand, we need to rely on manual changes, chances are we won’t.
+If the IDE can do the renaming refactoring safely, we are more likely to do it.
+If, on the other hand, we need to rely on manual changes, chances are we won’t risk it.

-Mostly, when we’re doing pre-test renaming, we’ll concentrate more on method names, and maybe variables in the code.
+Mostly, when we’re renaming before writing unit tests, we’ll concentrate more on method names, and maybe variables in the code.
 These are usually small enough for picking good names (and if not enough, can be extracted).
 Renaming classes is usually harder, because they generally cover more ground (remember how that happened, kids?).

-Renaming is a part of our familiarization with the code, before testing it.
-Even if I don’t know what to test, making the code readable helps me not only understand what it does, but also how to test it.
+Renaming is a part of our familiarization with the code, before writing unit tests for it.
+Even if I don’t know what to test, making the legacy code readable helps me not only understand what it does, but also how to unit test it.

 Compare the type of the variable to the method and to their type.
 If it can be improved, rename it.